Content Marketing 8 min read

 In this increasingly online silos, where everyone seems to be a magician, it is important to make sure that you are well-versed with technology.

-Nowadays, many curated content are customized using different tools to swiftly pull information from multiple sources of Internet’s library.
+Nowadays, many of the curated content online is customized using different tools to pull information from multiple sources of Internet's library swiftly.
 How many curation tools do you know?
 2?
 4?
 6?
-Now is the time to know up to 47 curation tools varying from business grade tools to personal ones that can be used by businesses, marketers, individuals, and hobbyists.
+Now is the time to know up to 47 curation tools varying from business-grade tools to personal ones that can be used by businesses, marketers, individuals, and hobbyists.
 This ultimate list of curation tools by Meg Sutton of Curata can help you pull and pick the best and most relevant content for your target market.
 Some of the tools are Storify, Curata, Feedly, Bundlr, Kuratur, Pulse, Magnify, and 40+ more tools.

-Takeaway: Check it out and cut through your tasky curation.
+Takeaway: Check it out and cut through your task curation.
 Give us a pick of what differentiates each application.